dallincoons/famblog/content/fall-2024/index.md

 ![](calvincarving.jpg)

 When we asked Calvin what he wanted to be for Halloween months ago, he said he wanted to be a barrel of toxic waste.
-I'm told this is something from the Calvin and Hobbes comic that Emily has been reading to him.
-Emily painted a segment of a cat tunnel and topped it with some insulation foam painted green.
+I'm told this is something from the 'Calvin and Hobbes' comic that Emily has been reading to him.
+Emily painted a segment of a cat tunnel and topped it with some insulation foam that she painted green.
 Pretty darn cute, huh?
 ![](halloween.jpg)

 The crappy old Camry I've been so fond of broke.
 I think I tried to jump start it with the jumper cables reversed and it fried something.
-Embarassing.
+Embarrassing.
 Calvin loves the idea of fixing cars or just using tools generally, and has been "helping" me.
 ![](calvinmechanic.jpg)

-The "nice" car also broke when Emily ran over something metal hanging out in the road (possibly from a car wreck in the opposite side of the freeway).
+The "nice" car also broke when we ran over something metal hanging out in the road that was impossible to safely dodge.
+It likely originated from a car wreck on the opposite side of the freeway.
 Goodbye, a thousand dollars, it was nice knowing you.
 ![](deadcar.jpg)

 Maybe he's a budding engineer or mechanic, who knows?
 ![](calvinstem.jpg)

+Or a scientist, since everyone knows scientists have microscopes.
 ![](calvin_research.jpg)

-Calvin's interests has been expanding into other areas besides cars, although that continues to be an interest.
+Calvin's interests has been expanding into other areas besides cars, although that continues to be an interest as well.
 He's grown fond of puzzles.
 When he discovered he likes doing puzzles, he spent days doing this cat puzzle on repeat.
 We've since acquired additional puzzles.
 He likes the idea of doing puzzles with more than 100 pieces, but he hasn't quite gotten to that level of skill or stamina yet.
 ![](puzzle.jpg)
 ![](catpuzzle.jpg)